ramner98/linux-booster/README.md

 LXDE Desktop

-#### Minimum requirements for full office use included browser use and video viewing (recommended to use palemoon but chromium and firefox can also work)
+#### Minimum requirements for full office use included browser use and video viewing

 x64 processor with 1 core